LeFodeurCou/LeFodeurCou/README.md

 - 🌱 Learning how Docker works to improve my globals skills on other topics than development

-- 🧠 My actual mindset is "Performance, code quality and clear processes"
+- 🧠 My actual mindset is "Performance, code quality, clear processes and parallel thinking"